RapidRiverSoftware/employee-handbook/README.md

 * Default SSIDs must be changed from vendor default to something unique.
 * We prefer you to configure guest WiFi features on your router if it supports it.

-In addition, work with our client(s) will likely occur over VPN connections to our client's networks.
+In addition, work with our client(s) will likely occur over VPN connections to our clients' networks.
 Only devices meeting the criteria in this handbook, and used for approved Rapid River work, should be connected to such VPN connections.
 VPN connections should not be shared or routable on your network.

 ### Other devices